 – Enhance learning with extension activities for both Social Studies and Geography.

 – Develop independent thought, critical thinking and problem solving with a range of activities including games and quizzes.

 The Workbook is suitable for Grades 4-9 and can be used alongside the Hodder Education Caribbean School Atlas.

 Map Reading for the Caribbean is not intended for absolute beginners, but it does take into account the fact that many students who are familiar with the elements of geography have had little opportunity to relate these elements to the West Indian landscapes represented by the range of maps in this book.
 It is a workbook based on the principle that the best way to learn how to interpret maps is to carry out a series of exercises based on them.
 Of the 47 assignments contained in this book, 35 follow a carefully graded sequence designed first to teach the basic skills of map reading and then to assist students to use what they have learned in interpreting features of increasing complexity.
 The remaining 12 assignments have been included as revision exercises to ensure that students do not forget the techniques they have.

-take a look at the site here Prepared specifically to support social studies, map skills, early geography skills plus history and heritage topics in the Commonwealth of the Bahamas Social Studies curricula for upper primary and lower secondary.
+Prepared specifically to support social studies, map skills, early geography skills plus history and heritage topics in the Commonwealth of the Bahamas Social Studies curricula for upper primary and lower secondary.